bintonechen/Nasa-APOD-Data-Retrieval-Small-API-Exercise/README.md

 # NASA APOD Data Retrieval - Small API Exercise

-This is a small exercise for my academic module, focusing on handling APIs using Python.
+This is a small exercise focusing on handling APIs using Python.
 The project involves retrieving data from the **NASA Astronomy Picture of the Day (APOD) API**, processing it, and storing the results in a JSON file.

 ---